carpentries-incubator/lesson-parallel-python/episodes/computing-pi.md

 Why does this happen?
 On the first call, the JIT compiler needs to compile the function.
 On subsequent calls, it reuses the function previously compiled.
-The compiled function can *only* be reused if the types of its arguments (int, float, and the like) are the same as the point of compilation.
+The compiled function can *only* be reused if the types of its arguments (int, float, and the like) are the same as at the point of compilation.

 See this example, where `sum_range_numba` is timed once again with a float argument instead of an int:
 ```python